LarsRabe/MyPrivacyPolicy/README.md

 # PrivacyFooter
-Custom Privacy Statement for webtrees in dutch
+Custom Privacy Statement for webtrees in dutch, german and english.

-## TBD
-make translations for German and English